geoserver/geoserver/doc/en/user/source/styling/sld-reference/rastersymbolizer.rst

 Opacity
 ^^^^^^^

-This element sets the transparency level for the entire dataset.
-As is standard, the values range from zero (0) to one (1), with zero being totally transparent, and one being not transparent at all.
-The syntax for <Opacity> is very simple:
+The ``<Opacity>`` element sets the transparency level for the entire rendered image.
+As is standard, the values range from zero (0) to one (1), with zero being transparent, and one being opaque.
+The syntax is:

 .. code-block:: xml

 	<Opacity>0.5</Opacity>

-where, in this case, the raster would be displayed at 50% opacity.
+where, in this case, the raster is rendered at 50% opacity.

 ColorMap
 ^^^^^^^^

-The <ColorMap> element sets rules for color gradients based on the quantity attribute.
-This quantity refers to the magnitude of the value of a data point.
-At its simplest, one could create two color map entries (the element called <ColorMapEntry>, one with a color for the "bottom" of the dataset, and another with a color for the "top" of the dataset.
-The colors in between will be automatically interpolated with the quantity values in between, making creating color gradients easy.
-One can also fine tune the color map by adding additional entries, which is handy if the dataset has more discrete values rather than a gradient.
-In that case, one could add an entry for each value to be set to a different color.
-In all cases, the color is denoted in standard hexadecimal RGB format (#RRGGBB).
-In addition to color and quantity, ColorMapEntry elements can also have opacity and label, the former which could be used instead of the global value mentioned previously, and the latter which could beused for legends.
+The ``<ColorMap>`` element defines the color values for the pixels of a raster image, as either color gradients, or a mapping of specific values to fixed colors.

+A color map is defined by a series of ``<ColorMapEntry>`` elements.
+Each ``<ColorMapEntry>`` element specifies a ``color`` and a ``quantity`` attribute.
+The quantity refers to the value of a raster pixel.
+The ``color`` value is denoted in standard hexadecimal RGB format (#RRGGBB).
+``<ColorMapEntry>`` elements can also have ``opacity`` and ``label`` attributes.
+The ``opacity`` attribute overrides the global ``<Opacity>`` value.
+The ``label`` attribute is used to provide text for legends.

+The simplest ``<ColorMap>`` has two color map entries.
+One specifyies a color for the "bottom" of the dataset, and the other specifyies a color for the "top" of the dataset.
+Pixels with values equal to or less than the minimum value are rendered with the bottom color (and opacity).
+Pixels with values equal to or great than the maximum value are rendered with the top color and opacity.
+The colors for values in between are automatically interpolated, making creating color gradients easy.

+A color map can be refined by adding additional intermediate entries.
+This is useful if the dataset has discrete values rather than a gradient, or if a multi-colored gradient is desired.
+One entry is added for each different color to be used, along with the corresponding quantity value.

-For example a simple ColorMap can be:
+For example, a simple ColorMap can define a color gradient from color #323232 to color #BBBBBB over quantity values from -300 to 200:

 .. code-block:: xml